connor-stewarty/connor-stewarty.github.io/docs/blog/posts/2025-11-23-live-server-rack-diagrams.md

 --8<-- "docs/blog/posts/2025-11-23-live-server-rack-diagrams/rack-diagram.drawio.svg"
 ```

-Then in the **Flow -> Panel Config** section add the panel config to map the prometheus blackbox exporter data to the svg elements:
+Then in the **Flow -> Panel Config** section add the panel config to map the Prometheus blackbox exporter data to the svg elements:
 ``` yaml title="panel-config.yaml"
 --8<-- "docs/blog/posts/2025-11-23-live-server-rack-diagrams/panel-config.yaml"
 ```